-The Children’s Home provides Intensive Case Management (ICM) services to children living in Jefferson County experiencing emotional or behavioral difficulties.
-Services include Strength-Based Assessments, Individualized Service Planning, Case Coordination and Transition Planning.
+The Children’s Home provides Care Coordination services to children living in Jefferson County experiencing emotional or behavioral difficulties.
+Services include Strength-Based Assessments, Individualized Service Planning, Care Coordination, and Transition Planning.

-Child ICM is best suited for youth under the age of 18 years who:
+Child Care Coordination is best suited for youth under the age of 18 years who:

-Child ICM was first introduced in Jefferson County in 2001.
+Child and youth Care Coordination Services were first introduced in Jefferson County in 2001.
 These services were provided through the NYS New Initiatives Funding program aimed at reducing out-of-home placements and use of emergency mental health services.

-In 2004, the Children’s Home was contracted to provide ICM services to children and families in Jefferson County.
-Children’s Home ICM Case Managers work with children and families in developing and utilizing community supports that directly impact the family’s ability to maintain the child in the home and reduce the need for emergency mental health services.
+In 2004, the Children’s Home was contracted to provide Care Coordination services to children and families in Jefferson County.
+Children’s Home Care Coordinators work with children and families in developing and utilizing community supports that directly impact the family’s ability to maintain the child in the home and reduce the need for emergency mental health services.

 Jefferson County’s Single Point of Access (SPOA) is the process whereby children and their families are linked to services which best meet their needs.
 The SPOA process is specifically designed to serve children 17 years of age or under who are experiencing mental or behavioral difficulties.

 Family members, school personnel or any community agency employee with whom the family has contact may refer a child for services.
 Referrals for services are sent to the SPOA Coordinator, who gathers information by reviewing referral forms and conducting intake interviews with the child and family.
 The SPOA Coordinator then presents the information to the SPOA Committee.